AI-Generated Portrait

 During my time with Lower Family Foods, I focused on general IT tasks like equipment maintenance, network design, and database maintenance.

-In addition to the core IT repsonsibilities, I started out my software career with writing various small apps, ranging from shared file access, data reporting, inventory management.
+In addition to the core IT repsonsibilities, I started out my software career with writing various small apps, ranging from shared file access, data reporting, and inventory management.
 Technologies varied by application needs, but included things like Visual FoxPro (legacy reporting), Microsoft Access, PHP/MySQL web services, C# web forms, and .NET web APIs.

 Education